digicatapult/veritable-poc/README.md

 ---

-## Fly2Plan Three Agent SSI Demo: Demoing the SSI Concept
+## Veritable Three Agent SSI Demo: Demoing the SSI Concept

 This section speaks about how to go about demoing the SSI fundamentals ( _communication_ / _ID creation_ / _ID verification_ ), as in, what is the recommended sequence of commands to follow, when demonstrating this SSI proof of concept to others.